sandraC1996/Cota_Portfolio/FP2.md

 # Final Project: Part II

+## Class Feedback:

+After sharing with the class the first draft outline these are some of the comments I received and decided I should look into:
+ - Provide some background about the average household spending on streaming services vs cable
+ - Address since the beginning how the goal of the presentation is to make the user understand they have a say in what content is been created based on the shows they watch.
+ - Which streaming service they can choose base on what you support.
+Ex.
+Which streaming services have more diverse and inclusive content creators.

+To make these changes, I reworked the outline and change my approach to the project.
+I will have a quick introduction about streaming services, and I will dive right into their overpopulation and impact on households.
+Then I will address how these services are changing to the original content and how data is shaping it.

 ## Revised Outline:

 ### There is a way you can decide which tv show gets made next